MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MailboxSearch.md

 ```

 ### -LogLevel
-!!!
-Exchange Server 2010, Exchange Server 2013

-The LogLevel parameter specifies the logging level for the search.
-It can have one of the following values:

-- Suppress No logs are kept.

-- Basic Basic information about the query and who ran it is kept.

-- Full In addition to the information kept by the Basic log level, the Full log level adds a complete list of search results.

-!!!
-Exchange Server 2016, Exchange Online

 The LogLevel parameter specifies the logging level for the search.
 Valid values are:

 - Suppress: No logs are kept.